JvanKatwijk/jvanKatwijk/README.md

 Two programs for weak signal detection are Qt-WSPR and Qt-FT8, decoders with a Qt-based front end, Input devices here are -again - SDRplay devices, Hackrf devices, (limited) DAB sticks and spyServer input.

+The repository contains some other programs as well, e.g. an Algol to C translato, some plugins for SDRuno, etc.